Flight Price Tracker Websites: How They Work and How They Save You Money Flight Price Tracker Websites: How They Work and How They Save You Money

 Pay With the Right Credit Card

-Once you've found the flight you want to book, it's important to have the right card to pay with.
+Once you've found the flight you want to book, it's important to pay with the right card.
 There are many great travel cards out there.
 Here are some of our favorite cards for earning lots of points on flights booked through these or other websites:

 • American Express® Green CardEarn 3X Membership Rewards® points on travel including airfare, hotels, cruises, tours, car rentals, campgrounds, and vacation rentals.

-• Ink Business Preferred® Credit Card3x points per $1 on the first $150,000 spent in combined purchases on travel, shipping purchases, Internet, cable and phone services, and advertising purchases made with social media sites and search engines each account anniversary year.
+• Ink Business Preferred® Credit Card (Rates & Fees): 3x points per $1 on the first $150,000 spent in combined purchases on travel, shipping purchases, Internet, cable and phone services, and advertising purchases made with social media sites and search engines each account anniversary year.

-• Chase Sapphire Preferred® Card5x on travel purchased through Chase Ultimate Rewards® and 2x on all other travel purchases.
+• Chase Sapphire Preferred® Card (Rates & Fees): 5x on travel purchased through Chase Travel℠ and 2x on all other travel purchases.

 Related: Best Rewards Cards for Travel Purchases